temporalio/documentation/docs-src/dev-guide/sdk-features.md

 ## Sandbox

+Some SDKs support running Workflows inside a sandbox environment.

 | Feature             | Go | Java | TypeScript | Python | .Net | PHP |
 | ------------------- | -- | ---- | ---------- | ------ | ---- | --- |
 | [Sandbox](#sandbox) | No | No   | Yes        | Yes    | No   | No  |

-Some SDKs support running Workflows inside a sandbox environment.

 The Temporal Python SDK, for example, enables you to run Workflow code in a sandbox environment to help prevent non-determinism errors in your application.
 The Temporal Workflow Sandbox for Python is not completely isolated, and some libraries can internally mutate state, which can result in breaking determinism.

 <!-- V8 Isolates TypeScript -->

-By default, Workflows run in a sandbox environment.
+In the Temporal TypeScript SDK, Workflows run in a deterministic sandboxed environment.
-If a Workflow Execution performs a non-deterministic event, an exception is thrown, which results in failing the Workflow Task.
-The Workflow will not progress until the code is fixed.
+The code is bundled on Worker creation using Webpack, and can import any package as long as it does not reference Node.js or DOM APIs.

 ## Scheduling

+Scheduling is the process of assigning a time or a date to a Workflow Execution.
+It is recommended to use [Schedules](#schedules) instead of Cron Jobs.

 | Feature                 | Go  | Java | TypeScript | Python | .Net | PHP |
 | ----------------------- | --- | ---- | ---------- | ------ | ---- | --- |